Quantum states for a minimum-length spacetime: Conclusions

 \section{Conclusions}

 What we did in the paper, has been to try to explore further the idea that the intriguing results \cite{Pad01, KotI} (and \cite{PesP} for null separations) concerning the form of the Ricci scalar in a spacetime endowed with a minimum length somehow might allow to sneak a look at a quantum structure for spacetime at a point.
-We did so with the conviction that those results, far from being artifacts of a mathematical model, come about as direct expression of a sound (possible) physical request, as it is to (consistently) require existence of a minimum length.
+We did so with the conviction that those results, far from being artifacts of a mathematical model, come about as direct expression of a sound (possible) physical request, as it is that of (consistently) requiring the existence of a minimum length.

 For this further investigation, we have chosen kind of an operational angle.
 This being in part motivated by the belief that a most convenient way to proceed in physics is to keep close contact with experiment, through use of (at least in principle) as-well-as-possible operationally defined concepts.
 It is prompted also by the present flourishing of activity in operational approaches to gravity, with concrete hope of a direct experimental test of a non-classicality of gravity foreseeable in a hopefully not-so-far future (\cite{BosA, MarlettoVedral} and subsequent proposals).